 What is the FE Chemical exam pass rate?

 NCEES reports overall FE first-time pass rates of 70–80% for ABET graduates.
-Chemical Engineering candidates who follow a structured 12-week study plan and prioritize the Big 4 high-weight topics generally perform well on their first attempt.
+Chemical Engineering candidates who follow a structured 12-week study plan and prioritize balances, thermodynamics, transport, separations, chemistry, reaction engineering, and process design generally perform well on their first attempt.

 Is the FE Chemical exam harder than other FE disciplines?